-There are three bathrooms on campus designated as gender neutral.
-These bathrooms are for single occupant use only.
-Two of them are located on the first floor of Odenheimer, and one is located on the first floor of Scarborough.
+There is one bathroom on campus designated as gender neutral.
+This bathroom is for single occupant use only.
+It is located on the first floor of Scarborough.
 Students who have communicated a gender identity that does not match their biological sex to the school administration are permitted to use the bathroom that matches their gender identity in addition to the designated gender neutral bathrooms.